Zhangcx19/Zhangcx19.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, my name is Chunxu Zhang (张春旭), an assistant research fellow at Jilin University.
+Hi, my name is Chunxu Zhang (张春旭), a Postdoctoral Fellow in the PolyU Academy for Artificial Intelligence (PAAI), under the supervision of Prof. [Qiang Yang](https://www.polyu.edu.hk/dsai/people/academic-staff/yang-qiang/) and Prof. [Yang Liu](https://www.polyu.edu.hk/dsai/people/academic-staff/liu-yang/).
 Before this, I received my Doctoral degree in 2024 from the College of Computer Science and Technology, Jilin University, under the supervision of Prof. [Bo Yang](https://ccst.jlu.edu.cn/info/1367/19045.htm).
 I also work closely with Prof. [Guodong Long](https://guodonglong.github.io/).
-My research interest includes federated learning (especially federated recommender systems), recommender systems and graph representation learning.
+My research interests include Federated Learning, Recommender Systems, Federated Foundation Models, and Graph Neural Networks.

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 We got one paper accepted by TKDE.
+- *2025.08*: &nbsp;🎉🎉 We got one paper accepted by CIKM'25.
 - *2025.06*: &nbsp;🎉🎉 My PhD thesis received the Outstanding Doctoral Dissertation honor from Jilin University！
 - *2025.06*: &nbsp;🎉🎉 We got one paper accepted by Neural Networks.
 - *2025.04*: &nbsp;🎉🎉 We got one paper accepted by IJCAI'25.